JPII/NavalBattle/README.md

 NavalBattle is licensed under the irrevocable GNU General Public License v3.

 ## Versioning
-NavalBattle will be released with a major.minor.build versioning scheme.
+NavalBattle will be released with the following versioning scheme:
+    major.minor.build
 Names of United States Navy ships will be used for codenames.